Do you like programming puzzles?

 314/315, as long as they have

-We compete on Saturday, November 3, all day.
-An excellent description of most aspects of our Mid-Central Regional Competition is http://mcpc.cigas.net/.
+We compete on Saturday, November 3 all day (genrally the first Saturday in November).
+An excellent description of most aspects of our Mid-Central Regional Competition is http://www.icpc-midcentral.us/.
 Winners get to go to the International Finals.
 See http://icpc.baylor.edu/icpc/ for detailed information.

 We will practice with old competitions.
-Generally a team will agree on their language, C, C++ or Java, though it is possible to have one problem in Java and the next in C++....
-Sorry no C# or Python.
+Generally a team will agree on their language, C, C++, Java or Python, though it is possible to have one problem in Java and the next in C++....
 Students can join the team for the first time while taking COMP 271.
 Of course, advanced students are very welcomed to jump in any time, but you are encouraged to start early in your studies and return in later years after more advanced programming/algorithms courses!
-I am happy to have a second or third team with beginners, gaining experience.
+I am happy to have a second or third team with beginners, gaining experience in practice and in the actual competition.

 See Basic Strategy for a more complete idea of the competition/practice dynamics, strategy, and sample problems.